jpegleg/badger-chainz/README.md

 # badger-chainz
-replace access.log with a FIFO, read the data off the FIFO, encrypt then signed transaction chain
+replace access.log with a FIFO (named pipe of the same name), read the data off the FIFO, encrypt then signed transaction chain.